vincentktieu101/react-google-auth-starter/README.md

 3) push your code to Github!

+# Video
+I made a video of how to set up React in CRA while I was a teaching assistant at UCSB.
+This video is a little outdated but should still be useful: https://www.youtube.com/watch?v=XZceEXlYC1w

 # Adding Google Authentication

 You should now have an instance of the app running on "localhost:3000/".
 Awesome!
 You may now be wondering why the app looks so bare-bones.
 You aren't even able to click on "Login."